-Use a polycarbonate housing that is at least 0.090 inch thick, and is ribbed with at least two vertical ribs in addition to ribs on the top and bottom surfaces.
+Use a polycarbonate housing that is at least 0.090 inch thick and is ribbed with at least two vertical ribs in addition to ribs on the top and bottom surfaces.
+When using plumbizers, install metal plate reinforcing.

 3. Module.